msaari/relevanssi/readme.txt

 * John Calahan for extensive 4.0 beta testing.

 == Changelog ==
+* Minor fix: Warnings when creating excerpts with search terms that contain a slash were removed.
 * Minor fix: Better Ninja Tables compatibility to avoid problems with lightbox images.

 = 4.12.5 =